exequielmoneva/products-main/README.md

-# Admin and MySQL implementation for the Products microservice
+# Main implementation for the Products microservice

 ## To start the project, run the following command inside the root folder: